Why Higher REC Prices Are a Good Thing for the Future of Renewables

-And that’s why, at Rhythm, we take a much different approach.
+And that’s why, at Rhythm Energy, we take a much different approach.

 We offer a variety of 100% renewable energy plans that are generated right here in the Lone Star State.
 Our Chapman Ranch Wind Plan, for example, generates wind power 16 miles outside of Corpus Christi (you can literally drive to the wind farm to see exactly where your renewable energy certificates are coming from).
 By enrolling in our Chapman Ranch Wind Plan, you support a better future for Texas.
 First, you are supporting renewable resources right here in our state.
 Second, by supporting local renewable generators, you are helping support job creation in Texas.
 Something we should all be on board with.

 Choosing Texas renewable energy plans and your actions do have a true, real-world impact more than ever before.

 Some critics have argued that REC-supported, renewable-energy plans don’t meet the highest standard of sustainability, because RECs aren’t foundational to the renewable energy asset’s existence.
 In other words, they argue that RECs don’t provide a material revenue source for renewable projects, because they don’t incentivize new developments of renewable farms to be built.

 And when RECs were trading for less than a dollar, this was a valid argument.
 But that was then, and this is now.